-• Sixth grade students will work towards sustainable environmental solutions by implementing their Project YES! action project in the school or community, involving other students and community members.
+Sixth grade students will work towards sustainable environmental solutions by implementing their Project YES! action project in the school or community, involving other students and community members.

-• At least 70% of the sixth grade students will be involved in following through with all aspects of the action project, including working on the presentation and doing the actual project.
+At least 70% of the sixth grade students will be involved in following through with all aspects of the action project, including working on the presentation and doing the actual project.
 Participation will be assessed based on a teacher developed collaborative work rubric.
-Past examples include building a rain garden, educating students and staff about single-use plastics, and implementing water saving methods throughout the school.
+Past examples include building a rain garden, educating students and staff about single-use plastics, and storm drain stenciling in the school neighborhood.